 Here’s where it gets complicated and things end up being as petty and nepotistic as the Eurovision Song Contest, only without any decent music.
 So actually pretty much Eurovision.

-Transnistria is recognized by Abkhazia, but only because neither are recognized by the UN.
-It’s kind of a defiant little middle finger to the Brussels bureaucrats, and because Abkhazia is recognized by 5 other countries, the two end up sorta legitimizing each other.
+Transnistria is recognised by Abkhazia, but only because neither are recognised by the UN.
+It’s kind of a defiant little middle finger to the Brussels bureaucrats, and because Abkhazia is recognised by 5 other countries, the two end up sort of legitimising each other.
 We run a lot of tours to Transnsitria – in fact, YPT founder Gareth Johnson even lived there once.

-Nagorno-Karabakh was in a similar situation in that it was unrecognized, but recognized by other countries (such as Khazarica) with some UN recognition.
-As opposed to popular myth Armenia never officially recognized them, and Azerbaijan certainly did not.
+Nagorno-Karabakh was in a similar situation in that it was unrecognised, but recognised by other countries (such as Khazarica) with some UN recognition.
+As opposed to popular myth Armenia never officially recognised them, and Azerbaijan certainly did not.
 Sadly another moot point as they themselves no longer exist.

 Is Western Sahara a country?